 Eastman Chemical’s forward PE

-Eastman Chemical trades at a premium to its peers
+Eastman Chemicals trades at a discount compared to its peers